 There is no way to determine when an applicant will be offered a unit.
 It depends on the number of units available each year; the number of bedrooms in those units; and the maximum and minimum incomes required for those units, as well as each applicant's preference group, income level and assets.
 Some applicants may be offered units shortly after application, while others may have to wait.

 No. Applicants in the Resale Pool will be offered units for which they are eligible as they become available.
 If a unit is not in a location that works for you, you may decline to purchase the unit.

 Yes.
 Include the child on the application and include documentation from a medical professional stating the estimated due date.
-The child will be considered as a household member for purposes of unit size and selection preference when birth is estimated within four months.
+The child will be considered as a household member for purposes of unit size and selection preference when birth is estimated within three months.
 However, you may apply earlier than that and we will move your application to the appropriate preference group at a later date.

 No. Only current household members can be included on the application.
 When a new person becomes a permanent household member, they should be added to the application.